Blog » How Can Remote Patient Monitoring Benefit Your Patients and Your Bottom Line?

 Benefits of Remote Patient Monitoring

-There are a number of benefits to both providers and patients when Remote Patient Monitoring is included as part of patient care.
+There are several benefits to both providers and patients when Remote Patient Monitoring is included as part of patient care.

 - Fewer hospital readmissions and emergency department visits.
 Remote Patient Monitoring results in more immediate care.
 Potential problems are detected and can be remedied before they get bad enough to warrant a visit to the emergency room.

 - Patients with chronic diseases can be easily monitored around-the-clock.
 Forty-five percent of the US population has at least one chronic disease.
 That is more than 133 million individuals.
 Chronic diseases are responsible for 1.7 million American deaths each year.
-Remote Patient Monitoring has been shown to be clinically effective as an early symptom-management tool and as a way to identify if a patient’s condition is deteriorating or becoming life-threatening.
+Remote Patient Monitoring is clinically effective as an early symptom-management tool and as a way to identify if a patient’s condition is deteriorating or becoming life-threatening.

 - Patients and providers save money.
 Cost savings for patients come from fewer travel-related costs and out-of-pocket costs associated with in-person visits as well as less time missed from work.
 Cost savings for providers come from reduced hospital readmissions, in-person visits, nurse engagements, and emergency room visits.

 - Higher patient satisfaction.
 Individuals taking part in Remote Patient Monitoring (and telehealth in general) report being highly satisfied with their experiences.

 - Better care.
 This is clearly the most important benefit.
 Early detection of issues made possible through remote patient monitoring results in better health.
 Patients can be more engaged with their provider, which increases the probability that they will follow health recommendations set by their provider.
 Furthermore, Remote Patient Monitoring (and telehealth in general) increases access to medical care in underserved areas.

 The long list of benefits coupled with continually-improving technology makes Remote Patient Monitoring adoption attractive to a growing number of providers and their patients.

 What Data Can Be Tracked?